ki-analysis/manifold-ga/readme.md

 <li>The histogram bar corresponding to the prediction with the best interval match is highlighted.</li>
 <li>In both the one-visit and the two-visit cases, the predicted GA is returned in the MATLAB&reg; variable
   <b>predicted_GA</b>.</li>
+<li><b>Batch processing</b>.
+Prepare a csv file with at least five data columns (extra data columns are okay).
+The first row
+  is taken as column headings and is ignored.
+In <i>manifold_GA_batch_mode.m</i>, enter the name of the csv file in line# 9 (data = csvread ('...');), and in lines# 15-19 enter the column numbers corresponding, respectively, to subject IDs, relative GA in days, AC, FL, and HC (all in cm).
+Run:
+  <pre>>> manifold_GA_batch_mode</pre>
+  GA is predicted for the latest visit of each subject whether or not the measurements for that visit are used in the analysis.
+Only measurements from visits within a goldilocks range of GA (default 17-33 weeks as determined by Eq (2) of Papageorghiou et al (2016)) are used in the analysis.
+If only one goldilocks visit is available, <i>manifold_GA.m</i>
+  is called; otherwise, <i>manifold_GA_2_visits.m</i> is called with the first two goldilocks visits.
+The predicted GA (for the latest visit of each subject) will be saved in the csv file <i>manifold_predicted_ga.csv</i> where the first column contains the subject IDs, and the second column contains the predicted GAs.
 </ol>